dskrypa/cli_command_parser/_src/parameters.rst

       HOSTS [HOSTS ...]
 The hosts on which the given command should be run

     Optional arguments:
-      COMMAND                     The command to run (default: None) --help, -h                  Show this help message and exit (default: False)
+      COMMAND                     The command to run
+      --help, -h                  Show this help message and exit

 Example usage::